StanislavSobol/EchoMskPersons/README.md

 # Persons of "Echo of Moscow"

 ### Disclaimer
 It's a personal "pet" project of Stanislav Sobol (stanislav.i.sobol@gmail.com).
 It's forbidden to use for any commercial purpose or to be published as an app on any kind of web resources (e.g. Google Play).
-The only goal of the app is to discover Android development process, approaches, technologies and sharpening my personal skills as an Android developer.
+The only goal of the app is to discover the Android development process, approaches, technologies, and sharpening my personal skills as an Android developer.

 ### Common notes
 The app is a classical app for parsing different web data.
 It parses data of "Echo of Moscow" radio station web site and extracts